Wirral ARG (WiARG)

 Upcoming Surveys

-Each survey will consist of setting traps and torching ponds on Friday, then returning early on Saturday morning in order to empty the traps and record what's there.
+Amphibian surveys consist of setting traps and torching ponds in the evening, then returning early the next morning to empty the traps and record what's there.
 As with all surveys, appropriate clothing, water-proof shoes/boots and torches will be useful.

 Please use the "check-clean-dry" technique with your outdoor gear for biosecurity.
 Likewise, if you keep amphibians and reptiles at home, probably use separate clothes if you have been handling or servicing them to save spreading exotic pathogens around.